zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

   - By enhancing visibility across teams, we identified **duplicated efforts**, overlapping systems, and parallel initiatives.
   - We used this insight to streamline investments, consolidate tools, and reduce unnecessary complexity.

-Ultimately, organizational alignment is not about enforcing uniformity; it is about creating a **shared direction** that respects local contexts.
-Grounded Architecture accomplishes this by embedding alignment mechanisms into both **technology** and **people networks**, ensuring that teams remain connected, informed, and moving forward together.
+Organizational alignment is not about enforcing uniformity.
+It is about creating a **shared direction** that still respects local context.
+Grounded Architecture supports that through both **technology** and **people networks**, keeping teams connected, informed, and moving in the same direction.

 <br>
 ## Goal 5: Maximizing Organizational Learning

 In rapidly evolving technical environments, **staying current isn’t optional—it’s essential.** However, many organizations struggle to balance the adoption of new technologies with the maintenance of legacy systems.
 Grounded Architecture is designed to **embed learning into the fabric of the organization,** enabling individuals at all levels to stay up-to-date, share insights, and continuously improve.

-Architecture, at its core, is a **learning discipline,** and the architecture practice must act as a catalyst for continuous knowledge exchange, exploration, and reflection.
-The goal is to **transform individual expertise into collective intelligence.**
+Architecture is also a **learning discipline**.
+The practice should turn individual expertise into shared knowledge through continuous exchange, exploration, and reflection.

 To maximize learning across the organization, we focused on several key enablers: